Skip to main content

 Emotional and Mental Health: Coping, Aftercare, and Support

-Enforced chastity can bring up powerful emotions: excitement, frustration, vulnerability, and sometimes even anxiety or sadness.
-These feelings are normal, and learning to navigate them is part of what makes chastity such a transformative experience.
+Chastity stirs things up.
+Excitement, frustration, vulnerability, sometimes anxiety or sadness.
+These feelings are normal, and learning to sit with them is part of what makes the practice deepen over time.

 Coping with Frustration and Emotional Lows